lavgup/Wiki-Utilities/README.md

     * Copy the Client ID.
     * Next, add a Bot (NOTE - you need to make the bot private (meaning only you can invite it to servers), by toggling the switch).

-3. Get the bot's token from the Bot page, copy it, and paste it into the `token` key of [config.json](config.json).
+3. Get the bot's token from the Bot page, copy it, and paste it into the value of `token` in [config.json](config.json).
 4. Invite Wiki Utilities to a server, by going to `https://discord.com/oauth2/authorize?client_id=INSERT_CLIENT_ID_HERE&scope=bot&permissions=330816`.
 5. Install required dependencies, using `pnpm install` or `npm install`.
 6. Get the bot online by running `node .` in the root directory.